jax-ml/jax/docs/501/fault-tolerance.rst

     </div>

 Using the formal semantics described thus far, this is *not* a valid execution.
-There is never a point in time where process 0 and 1 are both alive.
+There is never a point in time where processes 0 and 1 are both alive.
 However, this *should* be a valid execution.

 The reason has to do with the unavoidable fact that in a distributed system, it